Identify Vintage and Collectible American Pottery Dogs[retrieved from https://www.cajunc.com/art-pottery-dogs]

 Midwest Potteries was a related company.

 For identification, it saves confusion to call them all Morton.
-Doris and Burdell Hall wrote the books on Morton Potteries that have helped with dog identification: Morton Potteries: 99 Years - A Product Guide with prices - Vol. 2.
+Doris and Burdell Hall wrote the books on Morton Potteries that have helped with dog identification: (affiliate link) Morton Potteries: 99 Years - A Product Guide with prices - Vol. 2.

 A spaniel, pointer, and a police dog or German shepherd were dogs not on bases.
 The bulldog, afghan hound, German shepherd and Irish setter were all on bases.